In this article, we'll showcase 10 diverse app landing pages that demonstrate the versatility of this critical marketing tool.

 Awards and recognition badges that provide the social proof for the app’s value follow.
 The features section is accompanied by the extensive FAQ section that answers users’ main pain points.

-What we can learn from it: Most app pages use the white space to enhance their content and unique propositions.
+What we can learn from it: Most mobile app landing pages use the white space to enhance their content and unique propositions.
 Thrive landing page embraces this minimalism, but in dark mode.

 The luminous yellow, teal and lime accents in app’s screenshots create a striking contrast that focus the reader’s gaze on the important value propositions and features.